vegaasen/vegaasen_com_version5/README.md

 I will include a link to my blog etc, but thats it - as the blog is not actually a blog - more like a .. um, well place to make notez.
 ^-- the blog will most likely change as well, as I dont see the point of it :-P

+## Performance

+These are the requirements that I strive to apply:

+* < 80kb
+* no pointless large js frameworks
+* minified all kinds of stuff

 # IDE

 * vim